Salvaterra de Miño: Public transport

-Salvaterra and its surrounding parishes are connected to neighbouring towns by the Transporte Público de Galicia bus network, with the main route being the As Neves–Vigo bus service.
+Salvaterra and its surrounding parishes are connected to neighbouring towns by the regional Transporte Público de Galicia bus network, with the main route being the As Neves–Vigo bus service.
 A mixed-use school bus service also operates in the mornings, transporting both students and adults.
-Buses depart from the town's main bus stop on Rúa Raiña Dona Urraca.
+Buses depart from the town's main bus stop on Rúa Raíña Doña Urraca.

 Salvaterra train station is located in the town centre and is managed by Adif, with services operated by Renfe.
 The station is part of the regional Monforte de Lemos–Redondela railway line.

+Education

+Salvaterra has one secondary school (IES Salvaterra de Miño), three primary schools (CEIP Infante Felipe de Borbón, CEP Carlos Casares and CEIP Leirado) and one preschool.

+Healthcare

+Salvaterra de Miño Health Centre provides primary care for local residents as part of the Galician Healthcare Service, with Salvaterra belonging to the Vigo healthcare district.
+From there, patients needing specialist treatment are referred to either Meixoeiro Hospital or Álvaro Cunqueiro Hospital, both in Vigo, with the latter also handling emergencies.